SimCity 2000: Expansion

+Special editions

+SimCity 2000 CD Collection

+The SimCity 2000 "CD Collection" was released soon after the main game, on CD for the first time (after the 1.44MB floppies).
+This included the SimCity Urban Renewal Kit (SCURK), the Vol. 1 scenario pack, bonus cities and SCURK art.

+There are actually 2 versions of the CD Collection: An early CD for Windows 3.1 only, and a combo CD with both Win3.1 and Win95 32-bit versions (both with Maxis bonus demos & catalogs).
+The CDs look identical in appearance, the only way to tell is by reading them.
+The Combo version has Win31 / Win95 folders in its root.

+The Win3.1 / Win95 combo version is also slightly different than the earlier Win 3.1 only version.
+One example is in the earlier version, R-Clicking on the map simply centers the map.
+Whereas in the later combo version, this produces a sub-menu for 3 choices: Center map, Query, or Bulldoze (this is like in the Special Edition, below).

 SimCity 2000 Special Edition

-A re-packaged version of SimCity 2000, SimCity 2000 Special Edition (also known as the CD Collection), was released on February 7, 1995 for Microsoft Windows and DOS PCs.
-In addition to containing All expansions, it also featured the SimCity Urban Renewal Kit, the Vol. 1 scenario pack, remade music, new cities selected by Maxis from a 1994 competition, bonus scenarios and cities, and movies.
+SimCity 2000 "Special Edition" was released on February 7, 1995 for Microsoft Windows and MS-DOS.
+It includes everything in the CD Collection, but also with remade music, new cities selected by Maxis from a 1994 competition, bonus scenarios, and (for the first time) "WillTV" movies.

 The movies were a first for Maxis; SimCity 2000-SE was the first "Sim" game to feature produced videos.
 These videos included the introduction movie and four commentary videos by Will Wright; the latter were accessed via the "WillTV" application that came with the game.

-The Windows 95 version of the game will install in Windows XP 32bit.
+The most recent operating system that the Windows 95 version of the game will install under is Windows XP 32-bit.
 Various incompatibility ills with the save/load dialogs for later 64bit OS's can be cured with 3rd party patches.

 In December 2014 Electronic Arts offered SimCity 2000 Special Edition as a free download for an unspecified limited time.
 Unlike the original release versions of the game, this downloadable version requires connectivity to the Electronic Arts servers for saves and gameplay.
 It is the DOS Special Edition with the WillTV movies, packaged with preconfigured DOSBox running at fixed 640x480 and an automatic installer to run in modern Windows.